Bahlil Lahadalia: Controversies

-Public Image
+In popular culture

-Lahadalia as Minister of Energy and Mineral Resources is often ridiculed by the general public, becoming the 46th rated minister out of 46 ministers rated in a survey by CELIOS.
-Online, Bahlil is marked by widespread memes making fun of his likeness, memes which his supporters in Golkar's 'Golkar Party Young Youth' and 'Young Generation for Indonesian Renewal' youth wing claim to be defamatory, racist, and described them as "excessive", even filing lawsuits to POLRI's Polda Metro Jaya and Bareskrim Polri respectively on 20 October 2025.
-In response 4 days later on 24 October the same year, the minister exclaimed that he is "used to" being ridiculed since his youth, and so pushed for the lawsuits to be withdrawn.
+Lahadalia, as Minister of Energy and Mineral Resources, is often ridiculed by the general public.
+Voted the 46th rated minister out of 46 ministers rated in a survey by CELIOS, Lahadalia is often the target of widespread online memes making fun of his likeness, which his supporters in Golkar's 'Golkar Party Youth' and 'Young Generation for Indonesian Renewal' youth wing claim to be defamatory and racist, describing them as "excessive", and even filing lawsuits to the POLRI's Polda Metro Jaya and the Bareskrim Polri respectively on 20 October 2025.
+4 days later, Lahadalia made a statement, exclaiming that he has been ridiculed since his youth and is "used to" it, and pushed for the lawsuits to be withdrawn.

+In late May 2026, the media was boomed with the viral song "Kanda My Little Bolu Ketan" by a user named VOKALIZ_NETIZEN.
+The song includes the lines "My Little Bolu Ketan", "MBG = Mas Bahlil Ganteng", and more.
+It made Lahadalia curious about the songwriter and wants to invite him for a dinner.